Multiple scattering-assisted fluorescence amplification: towards biological applications: Results and discussion

-The characteristic fluorescence pulse width $\tau_{fp}$ decreases monotonically as a function of $C_N$ for all pump pulse energy values $E_N$, starting from $\approx 8.5$ ns to arrive at $\approx 7.0$ ns when $C_N = 6.25$ mg/mL.
-At low pump energy, instead, there is barely a change in $\tau_{fp}$, consistently with the previous discussion.
-Notice that the reduction in $\tau_{fp}$ appears to be a \textit{threshold} phenomenon, since \textit{in the presence of NPs} it first undergoes a sharp drop (when $E_P =300 \mu$J $\rightarrow$ $E_P = 1.2$ mJ) while its subsequent evolution ($E_P > 1.2$ mJ) is gradual.
-This abrupt change supports an interpretation of the observations based the onset of stimulated amplification and is reinforced by the growth of fluctuations in $\tau_{fp}$ which accompany the abrupt change, (for the concentrations of 1.56 and 3.12 mg/ml) as is typical in phase transitions (here from a spontaneous to a stimulated process).
+The characteristic fluorescence pulse width $\tau_{fp}$ decreases monotonically as a function of $C_N$ for all pump pulse energy values $E_N$, starting from $\approx 8.5$ ns and reaching $\approx 7.0$ ns at $C_N = 6.25$ mg/mL (cf. inset of Fig.~\ref{decay}(a) measured for 3 mJ pulse energy).
+At low pump energy, instead, there is hardly any change in $\tau_{fp}$, consistent with the previous discussion.
+Note that the decrease in $\tau_{fp}$ appears to be a \textit{threshold} phenomenon, since \textit{in the presence of NPs} it first undergoes a sharp decrease (when $E_P =300 \mu$J $\rightarrow$ $E_P = 1.2$ mJ), while its subsequent evolution ($E_P > 1.2$ mJ) is gradual.
+This abrupt change supports an interpretation of the observations based on the onset of stimulated amplification and is reinforced by the increase in fluctuations in $\tau_{fp}$ accompanying the abrupt change (for the concentrations of 1.56 and 3.12 mg/ml), as is typical of phase transitions (here from a spontaneous to a stimulated process).